 As firmly stated in the European CSA Declaration, citizens and farmers engaged in CSA across Europe aim, among others objectives, “to enable sharing of knowledge and skills between CSAs in different countries, to empower and educate people to act for and develop the movement and to show the benefits of CSA for the whole of society.”

-This year, Urgenci and its partners are running three different « Erasmus+ » projects, which is the educational programme of the European Union to foster cooperation for innovation and the exchange of good practices.
+In 2017, Urgenci and its partners ran three different Erasmus+ projects, which is the educational programme of the European Union to foster cooperation for innovation and the exchange of good practices.

 One of them is how to support the financial sustainability of solidarity-based food systems?

-And that’s why and how SolidBase was designed as an educational programme which provides practical entrepreneurial knowledge not only for farmers but for their consumers, who actively participate in the management of these initiatives is needed.
+And that’s why and how SolidBase was designed as an educational programme which provides practical entrepreneurial knowledge not only for farmers but for their consumers, who actively participate in the management of these initiatives.

-Partners from Hungary, Czech Republic, Germany and the European CSA Research group will develop a specific project coordinated by TVE on “Financial and management education for small-scale farm based entrepreneurs” (2017-2019).
-Urgenci is part of the cast and bridge-building with the other European educational projects (CSAct! and EATingCRAFT) will be a priority.
+Partners from Hungary, Czech Republic, Germany and the European CSA Research group developed a specific project coordinated by TVE on “Financial and management education for small-scale farm based entrepreneurs” (2017-2019).
+Urgenci was part of the cast and bridge-building with the other European educational projects (CSAct! and EATingCRAFT) was a priority.

-A set of supporting tools and materials will be created and tested to help farmers and engaged volunteers to ensure the financial sustainability of solidarity-based food systems through knowledge and skill transfer.
+A set of supporting tools and materials was created and tested to help farmers and engaged volunteers to ensure the financial sustainability of solidarity-based food systems through knowledge and skill transfer.